Aaditya-Mohanty/cyber-journey/technical-skills/linux.md

 # 🐧 Linux for Cybersecurity

 ## 📌 Overview
-I use Linux for penetration testing, monitoring, and server management.
+I use Linux for penetration testing, monitoring, and server management  .

 ---